David Brock: Blinded by the Right

 Brock's book Blinded by the Right: The Conscience of an Ex-Conservative was published in 2002.
 In this book, an "outgrowth" of Confessions of a Right-Wing Hit Man, Brock charted what the Daily Beast called his "remarkable metamorphosis to ardent acolyte from sworn enemy of Bill and Hillary Clinton."
 Brock apologized for his attacks on the Clintons and Anita Hill and claimed that he had now risen above character assassination.
 He wrote that he had been "a mad dog, an emotional monster", "a whore for the cash", "a Jew in Hitler's army", and "a witting cog in the Republican sleaze machine", and asserted that he hadn't known "what good reporting was".

 Many critics responded with skepticism to Brock's claim to have reformed himself.
 The reviewer for The Washington Post wrote that Brock "quotes the worst things critics said about him, and agrees with every word".
 Christopher Hitchens, in The Nation, called Brock's book "an exercise in self-love, disguised as an exercise in self-abnegation", and declared that Brock was failing to state the truth.
 These and other critics noted that Brock, while claiming to feel remorse for his attacks on the Clintons and professing to have put personal assaults behind him, now seemed as eager to go after targets on the right as he had once gone after targets on the left.
 Hitchens responded with disgust, for example, to Brock's "coarse attack" in the book on Juanita Broaddrick, who had accused Bill Clinton of rape, but denied the rape under oath.
 Hitchens was particularly harsh, stating that Brock "inserts a completely gratuitous slander against a decent woman, all of whose independent assertions have survived meticulous fact-checking".

-Many readers on the left, however, greeted the book with enthusiasm, and eagerly welcomed Brock.
+Many readers on the left greeted the book with enthusiasm, and eagerly welcomed Brock.
 This was especially true of the Clintons.
 Shortly after the book's publication, Bill Clinton phoned Brock at home and praised it lavishly.
 Later, according to Politico, "Brock was invited to the former president's Harlem office where he was shocked to discover Clinton had purchased dozens of copies — and stuffed them into a big cabinet".
 Clinton, it turned out, was mailing them to friends across the country.
 Clinton "insisted" that Brock contact his speaking agent and give talks around the country attacking conservatives.
 According to The Nation, Democratic donors "loved Brock's conversion story, particularly since he'd been inside the machine they hoped to replicate."
 Brock's book is seen as having propelled him into a favorable position among the Democratic Party establishment.